Zoey-Case/BasicGame-2D/README.md

 To build this application:
 1) Clone the project.
 2) Run the appropriate build script for your platform.
-- *MacOS only*: Before the application can run, you must first run Build.sh and then run the newly provided makefile.
-After this, run the appropriate build script.

 ## Raylib License